jocelyn19/dand_project0_titanic/5-Final project Enron case/report.md

 #### Data exploration

 The dataset contains 146 records.
 The features in the data fall into three major types, namely financial features, email features and POI labels.

+#### POI / non POI allocation
+The dataset has the following POI / non POI class allocation:
+Number of POI: 18
+Number of non POI: 128
+Total : 146

 #### Features